nanobox-io/nanobox-docs/source/getting-started/configure-app.html.md

   password: <%= ENV['DATA_DB_PASS'] %>
 ```

-By using the environment variables to populate connection credentials, this codebase would work out-of-the-box when deployed to a Nanobox app.
+By using the environment variables to populate connection credentials, this codebase would work out-of-the-box when deployed to an app with Nanobox.
 It also keeps you have having to commit sensitive information to your codebase.
 For more information about environment variables, view the [Environment Variables documentation](/app-config/environment-variables/).